 Come to good terms with your accuser quickly, while you are with him on the way to court, so that your accuser will not hand you over to the judge, and the judge to the officer, and you will not be thrown into prison.
 Truly I say to you, you will not come out of there until you have paid up the last quadrans.

-Here. again, as in the parable of the two debtors discussed on a previous page, the person who owes the debt of the offense is sent to debtor’s prison if the matter is not fully resolved promptly enough.
+Here. again, as in the parable of the two debtors discussed in another post, the person who owes the debt of the offense is sent to debtor’s prison if the matter is not fully resolved promptly enough.
 This is the second problem with the “trying is enough” interpretation.
 The debtor must stay there until the last tiny coin owed on the debt is paid.
 There is no excuse for attempting reconciliation and failing to achieve it.
 What exactly paying the full amount of a debt which can’t be measured in money means I don’t know–but I’m guessing it means that I’m in the same position as the second debtor in the parable of the two debtors.
-In both situations, both of us are simply locked up, unable to serve or to live (or to do so effectively) until the party I have offended releases me.
+In both situations, both of us, me and the people I’ve offended, are simply locked up, unable to serve or to live (or to do so effectively) until the party I have offended releases me.
 When that happens, we both go free.

 Until then, hello Purgatory–which is on Earth?